ManticoreGamesInc/platform-documentation/docs/getting_started/from_other_editors.md

 ### Unity

-- tips from Unity -> CORE
+- Tips from Unity -> CORE

 ### Unreal

-- tips from Unreal -> CORE
+- Tips from Unreal -> CORE